The World Cup draw is usually a spectacle. This time, FIFA hopes bigger is better

 The 1994 World Cup draw in Las Vegas featured performances by Stevie Wonder, Barry Manilow, James Brown and Vanessa Williams plus comedian Robin Williams, who called the draw screen “the world’s largest keno board” and yelled “Bingo!” when Greece was pulled out of a bowl.

-This draw figures to be more akin to the December 2017 ceremony in Moscow, opened by Russian President Vladimir Putin.
+This draw figures to be more akin to the December 2017 ceremony in Moscow, opened by Russia President Vladimir Putin.

 After negotiating to hold this month’s event in Las Vegas, FIFA placed it to the Kennedy Center for the Performing Arts, taken over this year by President Donald Trump and his supporters.
 Trump, who mingled among Chelsea players on the awards stand after the Club World Cup final last summer, is expected to be at the draw along with Mexico President Claudia Sheinbaum and Canada Prime Minister Mark Carney.